General Messages > General Topics > Life of Faith

 Therefore, since the children share in flesh and blood, He Himself likewise also partook of the same, that through death He might render powerless him who had the power of death, that is, the devil,

-This verse tells us that the Lord Jesus died that He might render powerless him who had the power of death, that is, the devil.
-This was the purpose for which the Lord Jesus appeared in this world - to destroy the works of the devil.
-This is His great accomplishment on the Cross and it opens the way of salvation to all those who would believe in Him.
+The Lord Jesus died that He might render powerless him who had the power of death, that is, the devil.
+This was the purpose for which the Lord Jesus came into this world - to destroy the works of the devil.
+This is His great accomplishment on the Cross, and it opens the way of salvation and deliverance to all who would believe in Him.

-In many situations that we go through, we may not be able to understand God’s purpose for us at that time.
-Sometimes, after a long period of time has passed, we still do not understand.
-And there are some things we may never be able to understand while we are in the flesh on this earth.
-But whatever happens, we must maintain the attitude of faith in the Lord.
-It is not just that we do not blame Him for what happens, but we must be able to truly worship and praise Him come what may, knowing that He is still the sovereign Lord and that, if we are faithful to Him, His purposes will be worked out.
-We can be assured that there will be meaning and positive result in every act and expression that is consistent with a life of faith.
+In many situations we go through, we may not be able to understand God’s purpose for us at that time.
+Even after a long time, we still may not understand.
+And there are some things we may never be able to understand while we are on this earth.
+But whatever happens, we must maintain our faith in the Lord.
+Beyond not blaming God, we must also be able to truly worship and praise Him come what may, knowing that He is still the sovereign Lord and that, if we are faithful to Him, His purposes will be worked out.
+We can be assured that there will be meaning and positive outcome in every expression that is consistent with a life of faith.

 There is a hymn that has meant very much to me.
-It is called “Faith of Our Fathers”.
+The title of the hymn is “Faith of Our Fathers”.

 Faith of Our Fathers